vmcbaptista/SqlBulkTools/README.md

 <img src="http://gregnz.com/images/SqlBulkTools/icon-large.png" alt="SqlBulkTools">
 #SqlBulkTools
 -----------------------------
 High-performance C# Bulk operations for SQL Server (starting from 2008) and Azure SQL Database.
-Includes Bulk Insert, Update, Delete & Merge.
+Supports Bulk Insert, Update, Delete & Merge and more.
 Uses SQLBulkCopy under the hood.

 Please leave a Github star if you find this project useful.